PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 between the diagnostics-aware Gather-channel-fanout runner and captured terminal boundary-input normalization.
 The retained value has no consumer.

+The immediately preceding diagnostics-aware Gather-channel-fanout runner returns one rewrite counter.
+Its callback is also selected by two existing orchestrators, while its sole direct production result is currently discarded.
+Strict characterization fixes a direct-only terminal target between the live-LayoutState ArgMax owner and captured terminal Softmax dictionary.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes